The closing date for the current round of applications is 31st January 2022

 This is a resource for researchers who would like to express a gene in wheat or rice, but do not have the funding to support the transformation.
 There must be a clear relevance to BBSRC food security targets.

-NIAB would prefer genes to be supplied in an intermediate pEntr-type construct flanked by appropriate attL sequences, ready for transfer into a NIAB binary vector with a selection cassette via Gateway™ cloning.
-Some examples of typical destination vector T-DNA regions for wheat transformation are shown below.
-NIAB has similar constructs for rice transformation.
-Confirmation by sequencing that the supplied Entry-type construct is correct will be required at the construct submission stage.
+NIAB would prefer genes to be supplied in an intermediate pEntr-type construct flanked by attL1/attL2 sequences, ready for transfer into an appropriate NIAB binary vector with a selection cassette via Gateway™ cloning.
+Some examples of typical destination vector T-DNA regions for cereal transformation are shown below.
 Advice on construct design can be provided.
+Confirmation by sequencing that the supplied Entry-type intermediate construct is correct will be required at the construct submission stage.

-NIAB uses the rice actin promoter for constitutive over-expression (pSc4Act-R1R2-SCV) or knockout via RNAi silencing (pAct-IR-2) of the gene of interest.
+NIAB typically uses either the maize ubiquitin promoter or the rice actin promoter for constitutive over-expression (pEW472-Ubi-R1R2 or pSc4Act-R1R2).

 Alternatively, researchers may need to introduce their own "promoter-gene of interest-terminator" cassette, for example with the gene of interest expressed from the native sequence or an alternative promoter, (pRLF12R1R2).